vincethewalker2015/html_template_with_js_carousel/README.md

 == To Use The JavaScript Carousel in index-slow.html
     This has been set up to slde manualy by the user adjust where necessary

+== To Use The JavaScript Carousel in crossfade.html
+    This setup enables images to transition automaticaly

 Created by Vincent Walker https://www.vincethewalker.com